kennytanggg/THRUX/index.rst

    :hidden:

    source/quickstartguide
+   source/workspaceoverview

 New User?
-Follow our :doc:'Quick Start Guide <quickstartguide>' for help.
+Follow our :doc:`source/quickstartguide` or see our :doc:`source/workspaceoverview` for help.

 **What is THRUX?**
 ==================